Como-Harriet Streetcar Line: TCRT No. 1300

-DSR No. 265
+TCRT No. 1239

-Other streetcars were added in later years.
-A streetcar once operated on the TCRT-operated Duluth streetcar system was put in service on CHSL in 1982 after nine years of restoration work.
-It had been built in 1915 by TCRT as No. 1791, but was sold to Duluth the next year.
-It operated there until Duluth's streetcar system was abandoned in 1939.
-The car was then sold and converted into a summer cabin in Solon Springs, Wisconsin, a fate that was not unusual for old wooden streetcars that managed to escape being destroyed as streetcar lines were discontinued.
-The interior had been removed, so important pieces like the railroad trucks, the electric wiring and other parts had to be scavenged from other old streetcars or built from scratch.
+TCRT No. 1239 was built at the 31st Street Shops in Minneapolis and has been restored to the configuration it had when it was constructed in 1907 with a private door to the motorman's cab in the front and double (later triple) stream wire gates for passenger access in the rear.
+This configuration required "two-man" operation, with a motorman in front who operated the streetcar, including opening and closing the gates, and a conductor at the rear who collected fares and helped with backing when necessary.

+Many TCRT streetcars were converted to one-man/two-man operation in the 1930s by adding double-stream folding front doors and replacing the rear gates with similar doors.
+This gave TCRT the option to operate the car with only a motorman ("one man" operation), or, on busier routes, with a conductor and a motorman ("two man" operation).
+Because streetcar ridership remained high on many routes until the end of service in 1954, many "gate cars" with single-stream front folding doors remained in service until the end.
+TCRT No. 1239 returned to service in September 2004.

 TCRT PCC No. 322

 TCRT built most of its own streetcars in its own shops (31st Street in Minneapolis from 1898 through 1907 and Snelling in St. Paul from 1907 through the late 1920s).
-But a number of faster and more modern streamlined vehicles were purchased in the 1940s to better compete with the popularity of the automobile.
+But a number of faster and more modern streamlined vehicles were purchased in the 1940s to better compete with the growing prevalence of the automobile.
 TCRT No. 322 was a Presidents' Conference Committee, or PCC streetcar built by the St. Louis Car Company in 1946.
 It operated in the Twin Cities until it was sold in 1953 to Public Service Coordinated Transit in New Jersey, one of thirty streetcars purchased for use in the Newark City Subway.
 It was later sold to the Shaker Heights Rapid Transit in Cleveland, Ohio in 1978 to replace two wreck-damaged cars.
 After the car was acquired by the museum in 1990, it underwent ten years of restoration, entering service in 2000.